“IoT and Cars: A Beginner’s Guide to Smart Driving + Affiliate Picks You’ll Love”

 4. In-Vehicle Infotainment (IVI)

 In-Vehicle Infotainment (IVI) systems have evolved dramatically with the integration of IoT, transforming the driving experience into one that’s smart, connected, and personalized.
 What was once just a basic radio and CD player setup has now become a dynamic control hub—offering real-time information, entertainment, communication, and even vehicle control.
+Automotive IoT applications

-IVI systems leverage IoT to establish a seamless connection between your car’s onboard systems and your devices like smartphones and tablets.
+IVI systems leverage IoT to establish a seamless connection between your car’s onboard systems and your personal devices like smartphones and tablets.
 These systems are powered by internet connectivity, cloud platforms, and onboard sensors, offering a rich multimedia environment tailored to user preferences.

-Core Features of Modern IVI Systems:
+Core Features of Modern IVI Systems: Automotive IoT applications

 • Navigation and Real-Time Traffic Updates: Integrated GPS systems provide dynamic route planning, traffic alerts, and even road hazard notifications.